 The Home Depot offers a similar match-plus-10-percent policy.

-Both retailers have exclusions to these price-matching guarantees, so it’s important to read the fine print in the links above.
+Both retailers have exclusions to these price-matching policies, though, so it’s important to read the fine print in the links above.

 6. Be on the lookout for damaged packaging